 While some may find its look a bit dated (while others may call it ‘classic’,) the choice of material for its chunky case easily compensates for its apparent lack of originality.
 It is a nice choice for a person willing to spend close to $5000 for a Swiss-made chronograph that offers you the same level of quality and functionality that we expect from a timekeeper in this price range.

 It is easier for me to imagine a person driving an Italian sports bike wearing something like Seiko Astron GPS Stratosphere or even a Breitling Emergency II chronometer that is even more appropriate given their daredevil driving style.

-Although it is easier for me to imagine a person driving an Italian sports bike wearing something like Seiko Astron GPS Stratosphere (Ref.
-SAS033) or even a Breitling Emergency II chronometer that seems even more appropriate given their daredevil driving style, this new Tudor Fastrider Black Shield Ducati (ref.
-42000CN) may still be a nice choice for a guy (or even a girl for that matter) who prefers something fast, furious, and not exactly safe to a family sedan.
+Yet, this new Fastrider Black Shield Ducati (ref.
+42000CN) may still be a nice choice for a guy (or a girl for that matter) who prefers something fast, furious, and not exactly safe to a family sedan.

-This new iteration of the timekeeper looks a lot more extreme with its scratch-resistant matte black ceramic body and different color accents on the dial that still features the same traditional tri-compax chronograph layout: something that Ducati fans will probably like.
+This new iteration looks a lot more extreme with its scratch-resistant matte black ceramic body and different color accents on the dial that still features the same traditional tri-compax chronograph layout: something that Ducati fans will probably like.

-They will also love the fact that, even despite featuring a ceramic case, this new timekeeper doesn’t command a prohibitively high price.
-Yes, its official minimum retail price of almost $5000 will probably prevent most potential customers from an impulse purchase, but it still looks reasonable enough for those who can afford parting with this sort of cash.
+They will also love the fact that even despite featuring a ceramic case, this new timekeeper doesn’t command a prohibitively high price.
+Yes, its official minimum retail price of almost $5000 will probably prevent most potential customers from an impulse purchase, but it still looks reasonable enough for those who can afford to part with this sort of cash.